 a.
-A student may complete 476685 or 476681 as an alternative Ethics paper. b.
+A student may complete either 476685 or 476681 as an alternative to 476680. b.
 Enrolment subject to approval of the programme leader.

-BACHELOR OF COMMUNICATION STUDIES (BCS) REGULATIONS1
+BACHELOR OF COMMUNICATION STUDIES (BCS) REGULATIONS

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.